Skip to content

 microagent --json doctor --backend windows-hyperv

 Published TCP networking, mediation, and guest-to-host listener targets use Hyper-V sockets.
-If HCN/HNS is unavailable, Windows-HyperV fails closed before attaching a network endpoint.
+If HCN/HNS is unavailable, Windows Hyper-V fails closed before attaching a network endpoint.

-microagent delete refuses while the VM is running (Firecracker)
+microagent delete refuses while the VM is running

 The recorded VM process is still alive.
 By design, delete won’t tear down a workspace whose VM hasn’t been stopped - it’d orphan the process.